-It is now required by the State of Washington that all on-site septic systems be inspected on a periodic basis.
+It is now required by the State of Washington that all on-site septic systems be inspected on a periodic basis we provide O&M inspections as well.
 Our highly experienced, licensed inspectors will inspect your septic system and provide you with a complete report outlining the health of your system and drain field, including suggested maintenance.

 Receiving a certified professional inspection from Dano’s Septic can help keep your septic system out of sight, out of mind and performing at its best.

 Please call (360)697-1271